pete-naish/js-component-boilerplate/readme.md

 ### The JavaScript

 On load, `app.js` will find all of the components in the DOM using the `data-component` attribute, and call the corresponding JavaScript based on the value provided.
-This value must match the value used in the component's JavaScript file, although the filename itself can be whatever you like (but you might as well make it the same).
+Again, this value must match the value used in the component's JavaScript file, although the filename itself can be whatever you like (but you might as well make it the same).
 In the example above, the corresponding JavaScript component should start:

 ```js
 // js/functions/components/gallery.js